-Human saliva is enriched with a lot of properties that can be very beneficial for our health.
-Although human saliva is considered unhygienic and is frowned upon, it has strong healing effects and benefits that can promote the general well being of the human body.
+Even though we consider human saliva unhygienic and frown upon it, the liquid substance in our mouth is enriched with a lot of properties that can be very beneficial for our health as it has strong healing effects and benefits that can promote the general well being of the human body overall.

 The saliva is made up of a number of electrolytes such as potassium, sodium, bicarbonate, magnesium, and phosphate.
 Further, it is also composed of proteins, immunoglobulins, enzymes, mucins, and nitrogenous compounds such as urea and ammonia.
-Let’s see the functions of saliva along with some of its health benefits.
+Let’s take a look at the functions of saliva along with some of its health benefits.

 Functions Of Saliva